Fetch the Bolt Cutters: Commercial performance

-On the US Billboard 200, Fetch the Bolt Cutters debuted at number four with 44,000 equivalent album units, marking the singer's third consecutive top 10 album, and her second-highest charting release; The Idler Wheel... reached number three in 2012.
+On the US Billboard 200, Fetch the Bolt Cutters debuted at number four with 44,000 equivalent album units, marking the singer's third consecutive top 10 album, and her second-highest-charting release; The Idler Wheel... reached number three in 2012.
 Of that sum, 30,000 are in album sales, 13,000 are in SEA units and less than 1,000 are in TEA units.
-It also debuted atop the Billboard charts for Top Alternative Albums and Top Rock Albums.
+It also debuted atop the Billboard charts for Top Album Sales, Top Alternative Albums, and Top Rock Albums.
 Outside of the US, the album reached the top ten in Canada, the top 15 in Australia and New Zealand, the top 40 in Germany, Ireland, Switzerland, Scotland, Denmark, the UK and the Flanders region of Belgium, and the top 100 in Austria, Italy and France.
 Once the physical copies of the album were released in July, the album re-entered the Billboard 200 at number 60.
 It also debuted at number one on the US Vinyl Album chart, making this her second consecutive album to achieve this.

 The lead single "Shameika" peaked at number 19 on the Billboard Adult Alternative Songs chart in June 2020; it was Apple's first entry on the chart since "Fast as You Can" in January 2000, breaking the record for the longest time between entries on the chart.
 The album's first five tracks all appeared on the Billboard Hot Rock Songs chart, as her first ever entries on the chart.

 Grammys boycott

 At the 63rd Annual Grammy Awards, Fetch the Bolt Cutters won the Grammy Award for Best Alternative Music Album, while "Shameika" won the Grammy Award for Best Rock Performance.
 However, Apple did not attend the ceremony.
 Three months earlier, in an interview with The Guardian, she stated that she had wished to have been able to celebrate with other nominees in the Best Rock Performance category which, for the first time in history, were all women.
 However, she changed her mind after the Recording Academy nominated Dr. Luke for his work on "Say So" in the Record of the Year category at the 63rd ceremony.
-Apple felt that the Academy was hypocritical for that move after having invited Kesha to perform "Praying"—a song about the alleged sexual assault that Kesha had suffered at the hands of Luke—at the 60th ceremony.
+Apple felt that the academy was hypocritical for that move after having invited Kesha to perform "Praying"—a song about the alleged sexual assault that Kesha had suffered at the hands of Luke—at the 60th ceremony.
 Apple went on to state that, in case of her victory, her vision was that "I would just get up there with a sledgehammer and I wouldn't say anything, I would take the Grammy and smash it into enough pieces to share and I would invite all the ladies up.
-My second thought was I wonder if I can get all these ladies to boycott this shit because of Dr Luke."
+My second thought was I wonder if I can get all these ladies to boycott this shit because of Dr. Luke."